Conserve Energy—Reduce Pollution

 - If you need to use the dryer, set for the shortest time - you can always put them back into the dryer if still damp when the cycle is over.

 Live on campus?
-Check out and keep it simple by taking a few easy steps to save money and go easy on the energy demand.
+Check out the Guide to Living Green on Campus keep it simple by taking a few easy steps to save money and go easy on the energy demand.